jf7689/vodttv/README.md

 # VodTTV

-Plan to build a website for filtering through twitch vods better.
+Website for filtering through twitch vods.
+Make finding specific vods easier and reduce scrolling by not having to start from latest vods.

-## Learned Skills
+## Functionalities
-- React
-- Fetch
+- Latest, Oldest, Popular
-- Use async and await

-## Tasks
-- Filter by year and month
+- Search by Title
-- Search by title
+- Filter by Year and/or Month
+- Reverse Order of vods